SyntaxPartnership/mega-man-chronicles/README.md

 - Added lives counter.
 - Made the player's hitbox slightly smaller.
 - Reorganized scenes folder to make finding scenes and nodes easier.
+- Started swap mechanic.
+- Player is now forced into a swap if their HP hits 0, but not when contacting with a death tile.
+- Added nodes to help animate the swap.

 Credits:
 --